 When empty, water bladders roll up into a compact size for easy storage.

 Water bladders come in all shapes and sizes.
 Just make sure they are made from food grade/drinking water-safe materials.
-And some have internal baffles to stop the water sloshing around… here’s an example from Drifta Camping & 4WD.
+And some have internal baffles to stop the water sloshing around… although they’re not easy to find.

 2. PVC Pipe